VBForumsCommunity/VB6Porter/README.md

 * Cleaned up some stray underscores and used [] to avoid collisions between keywords and properties or  method names.
 * Updated the vb.net module to yield the default event when spawning them from the vb6 IDE.
 * Completed the full set of vb.net controls and components.
-* Updated the save/load functions to automaticlly save/load.
+* Updated the save/load functions to automatically save/load.
 * More to come...

 ![alt text](https://user-images.githubusercontent.com/39764372/137580245-97a931ea-6382-4400-9822-b850e0eb6603.png)